Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition: More Experimental Results

-An important aspect of our approach is whether a model fine-tuned primarily for handwritten expressions also performs well on printed mathematical expressions.
-To test this, we evaluate on the Im2LaTeXv2 dataset, a dataset of printed formulas rendered from \LaTeX{}. \tabref{tab:im2latexv2_results} summarizes these results using common metrics from the Im2LaTeXv2: Edit Score, BLEU-4, and ExpRate.
+\tabref{tab:im2latexv2_results} summarizes these results using common metrics from the Im2LaTeXv2: Edit Score, BLEU-4, and ExpRate.
 We also include ExpRate@CDM for completeness, especially since our models output \LaTeX{} that could be visually equivalent even if not exactly matching.
 Our Vanilla baseline performed slightly better than the previous SOTA.
 After completing three data-driven tasks, Uni-MuMER further reached an ExpRate of 88.52.
 We also check our Uni-MuMER$^\dagger$, which is primarily optimized for handwriting.
 Interestingly, its performance on purely printed data is a bit lower than Uni-MuMER, perhaps because training on such a broad mix causes a slight domain shift.
-Nonetheless, all our models outperform MathNet.
+Nonetheless, all our models outperform MathNet~\cite{schmitt-koopmannMathNetDatacentricApproach2024_begin4Experiments}.